fommil/fpmortals/manuscript/frontmatter.md

 paradigm.
 This book justifies every concept with practical examples, including writing a web application.

-There are many ways to do Functional Programming in Scala.
-This book uses [scalaz 7.2](https://github.com/scalaz/scalaz), the most popular, stable, principled and comprehensive framework.
-You could instead use the Cats political fork of scalaz, or roll your own framework.
+This book uses [Scalaz 7.2](https://github.com/scalaz/scalaz), the most popular, stable, principled and comprehensive Functional Programming framework for Scala.

 This book is designed to be read from cover to cover, in the order presented, with a rest between chapters.
 Earlier chapters encourage coding styles that we